ErnSur/ErnSur.github.io/content/post/upm-overview/index.md

 ![](https://miro.medium.com/max/700/1*z-IaUBKVBnOM5mtGK7lfGg.png)

-Package exported from Packages folder with `[AssetDatabase.ExportPackage](https://docs.unity3d.com/ScriptReference/AssetDatabase.ExportPackage.html)`
+>Package exported from Packages folder with {{<doc AssetDatabase.ExportPackage>}}
 This solution sadly has only one small advantage which is the package being outside of the Assets folder.

 Pros:

 - Outside of Assets folder

 Cons:

 - All of the cons of Asset Package

 # Closed source package, private/internal use